 QUALIFICATIONS AND EXPERIENCE

-• Minimum 15 years relevant professional experience designing, delivering and overseeing technical assistance to environment programs in low and middle income countries.
+- Minimum 15 years of relevant international experience designing, delivering, managing, and overseeing programs and/or technical assistance to environmental or environmental health initiatives in low- and middle-income countries.

-• Proven leader of teams working in multiple locations and experience in non-profit organizations.
+- Proven leader of teams working in multiple locations and experience in non-profit organizations.

 HOW TO APPLY